ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## AIF {#ssec-iana-AIF-registry}

-For both media-types application/aif+cbor and application/aif+json defined in {{Section 5.1 of I-D.ietf-ace-aif}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in {{Section 5.2 of I-D.ietf-ace-aif}} within the "MIME Media Type Sub-Parameter" registry group.
+For the media-types application/aif+cbor and application/aif+json defined in {{Section 5.1 of I-D.ietf-ace-aif}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in {{Section 5.2 of I-D.ietf-ace-aif}} within the "MIME Media Type Sub-Parameter" registry group.

 * Name: oscore-group-name-pattern
 * Description/Specification: wildcard pattern of OSCORE group names